Katherine Keyes

 Katherine Margaret Keyes (born April 4, 1980) is an American epidemiologist.
 She is a professor of epidemiology at the Columbia University Mailman School of Public Health.
-Her research focuses on psychiatric and substance use epidemiology across the lifecourse, including early origins of child and adult health and cross-generational cohort effects on substance use, mental health, and injury outcomes including suicide and overdose.
+Her research focuses on psychiatric and substance use epidemiology across the life course, including early origins of child and adult health and cross-generational cohort effects on substance use, mental health, and injury outcomes including suicide and overdose.

 Early life and education

 Keyes was born on April 4, 1980 to parents Margaret and Jeffrey Keyes in Edina, Minnesota, US.
 Her father is a partner in Briggs & Morgan, and her mother is a research psychologist in Minneapolis.
 She graduated from the University of Minnesota with a Bachelor of Arts in theatre arts and Bachelor of Science in business in 2001 before enrolling at Columbia University Mailman School of Public Health for her Master's degree in public health and PhD.

 Career

 Upon completing her PhD, Keyes began her post-doctoral fellowship at Columbia from 2011 until 2012.
 In this role, she was the senior author on a literature review of 31 peer-reviewed and published studies conducted in six countries on alcohol consumption, disorders, and mortality.
 The result of the study found that people born after World War II were more likely to binge drink and develop alcohol use disorders.
 She also reviewed 31 international studies of birth-cohort and gender differences in alcohol consumption and mortality to conclude that "those born between 1978 and 1983 are the weekend warriors, drinking to black out.
 In that age group, there is a reduction in male drinking, and a sharp increase for women."

-As an Assistant professor of Epidemiology, Keyes was the recipient of a 2015–2016 Calderone Junior Faculty Award to fund "innovative data input methods to create synthetic survey-nonrespondent observations, leading to more accurate national estimates of alcohol and tobacco use across several population subgroups."
+As an assistant professor of epidemiology, Keyes was the recipient of a 2015–2016 Calderone Junior Faculty Award to fund "innovative data input methods to create synthetic survey-nonrespondent observations, leading to more accurate national estimates of alcohol and tobacco use across several population subgroups."
 In February, Keyes was the lead author on the first comprehensive evaluation of recent sleep trends by age and time period for U.S. adolescents called "The Great Sleep Recession: Changes in Sleep Duration Among U.S. Adolescents, 1991-2012."
 In the report, she found that female students, racial/ethnic minorities, and students of lower socioeconomic status were the most likely to be sleep-deprived.
 Her research team also analyzed 7,191 fatal accidents involving drivers between the ages of 16 and 25 from nine states and found that 50.3% of them tested positive for alcohol, marijuana or both.